Can I schedule a short TLC services presentation for my class?

 A: Yes.
-Click the link on the left of our homepage.
+Fill out this brief class visit request form.
 You will be asked to provide two preferences for visit dates and times.
 The presentation lasts approximately 5 minutes and gives an overview of our general services and our specific support for your course.

 A: We strongly recommend against grading on required TLC visits.
 Offering extra-credit to students is fine with us, but we believe that students who seek feedback on their writing will, over time, improve as writers, thus likely improving their grades.

 My students have a take-home essay/exam for which I don’t want them to receive tutoring.
 What can I do to prevent that?

 A: Contact email@example.com at least two weeks in advance.
 Provide us with the assignment details, and we will pass on this information to our tutors.

 I have a student who needs to take a make-up exam.
 Will you proctor it?

 A: No. The TLC does not offer exam proctoring, because we cannot guarantee quiet space, and our staff is occupied with their tutoring duties.
 For make-up exams, please go to the Office of Undergraduate Education's Makeup Testing page.

 A: Maybe.
 Tutoring is our first priority.
 Substituting is up to each professional staff member.
 Advanced planning is generally necessary.